noahehall/theBookOfNoah/databases/mysql_new.md

 # MYSQL SERVER (i.e. mysqld daemon) needs categorization
   - mysqld daemon: listenes for requests on a particular network port by which clients submit queries

+## MYSQLD OPTIONS
+  - `--updatable_views_with_limit` updates that contain a `limit` clause can update views only if the views contain all of hte columns that are part of the primary keys of the underlying tables
+    - 1 = only a warning is returned and updates are not restricted
+      - this is the default

 # MYSQL CLIENT (i.e. mysql) needs categorization
   - text-based interface: